Moly-malibu/Customer-demographics-and-sales-in-United-States/project_capstone.md

 # Model

+Regression analysis is supervised machine learning, this model helps to see the relationship between a certain number of features and target variable.
+Also,  Logistic Regression the probability of some events is represented as a linear function of combination of predictor variables, but no required linear relationship between dependent and independent variables.
+These variables can be represented in the binary values (0 0r one, False or True).
+With sigmoid function we can do the value of range 0 to 1.

 Prepared categorical data:

 Normalize is the process creating tables and establishing relationships between those tables according to rules designed both to protect the data and to make the database more flexible by eliminating redundancy and inconsistent dependency.